 - Do not try to do everything yourself, ask for help, and trust in others

-- Don´t rush and become overbusy but regularly reflect and ask yourself what am I missing or not seeing
+- Do not rush and become overbusy but regularly reflect and ask yourself: what am I missing or not seeing?

-After the incident, I developed and learned to identify a feeling of dread that’d come up whenever failure was on the horizon.
+After the incident, I found out to identify a feeling of dread that’d come up whenever failure was on the horizon.
 You can call it intuition paired with a slight feeling of nervousness.
-I learned to use the fear to my advantage and it helps me to be more careful, not only in my data science endeavors.
+I learned to use the fear to my advantage, which helps me be more careful in my data science endeavors.

-The closest protest spot to where I live was a toll gate, a few minute’s drive from my home.
-It was a great period because, for the first time in my generation, people came out and really cared about making the country better and creating a better world than the one we were born into.
-It was a beautiful time, at least up until the moment the government sent soldiers to shoot at the unarmed protestors (I wasn’t there on the day as a curfew had been called earlier that day).
+The closest protest spot to where I live was a toll gate, a few minutes’ drive from my home.
+It was a significant period.
+For the first time in my generation, people came out and really cared about making the country and the world better than the one we were born in.
+It was a beautiful time, at least until the moment the government sent soldiers to shoot at the unarmed protestors (I wasn’t there on the day as a curfew had been called earlier that day).

 Making an impact

 In my case, I joined these projects not only to improve my skills but also I wanted to make a difference.
 I think this is the most powerful realization, not only to make the world a better place but also to learn way faster because you are pulled by a deep purpose in your work.